 For example, the standard scale on the symbology may be in conflict with the scale on the map or/and the need for use of zooming a picture.
 The size of an AIS target symbol may cause difficulties in areas of high traffic density due to the sheer number and size of these targets.
 However, without specialist software there is no means of suppressing the constant display of these targets.

 In the S-52 standard, the presentation of the map (land and sea) is restricted in terms of the choice of colours available for differentiating between land and sea, as well as in the choice of colours available for the combination of sea and land.
 VTS Operators may prefer a dark background with lighter colour symbols.
-However, in the standard there is a lack of contrast between the various backgrounds.

-The human/machine interface in the VTS environment is different than that required for navigational purposes on-board and therefore may also result in different needs.
+The human/machine interface in the VTS environment should support the VTS operational needs and processes.
 For example, the VTS Operator is working in an “office type” environment where there is a need to look at a computer screen for many hours in the watch.
 The colours available in the S-52 standard have not necessarily been designed with this in mind.
 The ability to change the colours on the screen can considerably help to reduce VTS Operator fatigue.

 For applications that include S-52 presentation, it is likely that all variations of the on-board options will be available.
 S-52 also enables the adjustment of the colour palette to replicate the traditional presentation of earlier mapping backgrounds preferred by many operators but this can now include the greater flexibility that electronic charting brings.
 The charting details can be broken down into “layers” of information that make up specific parts of the overall chart such as the inclusion of aids to navigation and the inclusion of depth soundings and/or depth contours.
 Careful consideration should, therefore, be given to the options for the background chart.
 Whilst S-52 offers considerable choice to the operator, the benefits of standardisation with some restrictions on the number of options available to operators should also be recognised.
 It is recommended that the following more general considerations should form part of the fundamental assessment in selecting charting options to meet individual local needs: